SivanMehta/tongue-twisters/README.md

 ---

+When the man on the $100 was in Vietnam, he would repeatedly write to a humorist, and a Wyomingite named for a biblical figure occasionally praises said action with a sarcastic heavenly praise.

+> In Phnom Penh, when Ben then, again, penned the comedienne, Cheyenne Magdalene would now and then say “Amen”.

+---

 The mother of Christ, except she's a jubiliant cheese pixie on her way to wed the Flash in Indiana

 > Merry dairy fairy Mary to marry Barry in Gary